 - 1. Graduate Assistantships

+- a.
+College/School Tuition Waiver Designations

+- b.
+Cost Recovery/Self Supporting

+- c.
+Full Waivers

+- d.
+Base Rate Waivers

+- e.
+Reimbursement

 - 2. Fellowships and Traineeships

 - 3. Other Provisions

 1. Graduate Assistantships:

 Waiver-generating assistantship appointments are defined as appointments ranging from 25 percent through 67 percent time (based on a forty-hour week) for at least three-quarters of the academic term.
 The academic term is the period starting on the first day of classes and ending on the last day of final examinations.
 For fall and spring terms, three quarters is defined as 91 days.
 For summer term, it is defined as 41 days.
 A teaching assistant appointment between 25 percent and 67 percent for at least 21 days in Summer I (four-week part of Summer term) will be considered a waiver-generating appointment.